Pelvic Floor Physiotherapy

-Pelvic Floor services are available at our Metrotown clinic.
-Conditions that can be treated by a Physiotherapist training in Pelvic Floor Physiotherapy are described further below.
+Pelvic Floor services are available at our Metrotown and Brentwood clinics.
+Conditions that can be treated by a Physiotherapist trained in Pelvic Floor Physiotherapy are described further below.

 What to expect during an initial session